schnnmbr/plugins/feature-a-page-widget/readme.txt

 * Thanks to awesome tester: [Christine Winckler](http://ChristineTheDesigner.com)

 == Upgrade Notice ==
+= 2.0.10 =
+New: Requires WordPress 3.9 or higher.
+Fix Custom Sidebars plugin compatibility.

+= 2.0.9 =
+Restore Site Origin Page Builder plugin compatibility

+= 2.0.8 =
+Fixes 2.0.7 release that added "Support for 4.5 'Selective Refresh' Customizer previews"

+= 2.0.7 =
+Support for 4.5 "Selective Refresh" Customizer previews

+= 2.0.6 =
+Better WPML support, resolve AJAX warning, and security hardening

+= 2.0.5 =
+New Dutch translation. v2.0.0 IS A MAJOR UPDATE.
+Visit plugin home for detailed information about updates. / 2.0.0: Improved interface, ability to feature any post type, new template system, more filters, and more!

+= 2.0.4 =
+Italian translation & WPMU Sidebars plugin compatibility fix. v2.0 IS A MAJOR UPDATE.
+Visit plugin home for detailed information about updates. / 2.0.0: Improved interface, ability to feature any post type, new template system, more filters, and more!

 = 2.0.3 =
 v2.0 IS A MAJOR UPDATE.
 Visit plugin home for detailed information about updates. / 2.0.0: Improved interface, ability to feature any post type, new template system, more filters, and more! / 2.0.3: Add Spanish translation.